tschudin/tinyssb/doc/documentation.md

             +---+----..----------------------+
 ```

-The field "type" of the log entry is one of 7 types:

-"including a prefix for version identification, the feedID, the sequence number
-and the hash of the previous packet"

 ### Log Entry Packet Format

 A log entry has a virtual format containing not only the data itself but also